MicrosoftDocs/winrt-api/windows.ui.composition/compositor_createbackdropbrush_551461178.md

 CompositionEffectBrush blurBrush = blurEffectFactory.CreateBrush();

-// Create a BackdropBrush and bind it to the EffectSourceParameter “source” CompositionBackdropBrush backdropBrush = _compositor.CreateBackdropBrush();
+// Create a BackdropBrush and bind it to the EffectSourceParameter "source" CompositionBackdropBrush backdropBrush = _compositor.CreateBackdropBrush();

 blurBrush.SetSourceParameter("source", backdropBrush);